eswan0962/icecauldron.github.io/blog.md

 its easy to withdraw inside

-but then vous knows i'm hiding
+but then Vous knows i'm hiding

-and i'm trying not to hide
+and i'm trying not to hidE

-i lay myself in embers
+i lay mYself in embers

-   and still i try to not be burnt.
+   and still i try to nOt be bUrnt.

 dammit.